How To Switch Banks

 Should I Switch Banks?

 Now you know how to switch to a new bank or credit union, but how do you know if that’s the right decision?
-A recent study found that these are some of the most common reasons customers decide to switch banks:
+A study conducted by the Morning Consult in July 2021 found that these are some of the most common reasons customers decide to switch banks:

 - Protection of customer data